 - Did they send or give a gift at all?

-Now, let’s take a look at some of those relationships and some phrases you could include in your thank you cards.
+Now, let’s take a look at some of those relationships and some bridal shower thank you messages you could include in your cards.

 A close friend or family member.

 Some great ways to get started are to first tell them just how much it meant that they came to celebrate with you.
 Next, make sure you specifically mention their gift and feel free to include some notes about how you might use it so that the card doesn’t sound too generic to the reader.